Korina Sanchez-Roxas: Discaya interviews

-In August 21, 2025, Vico Sotto (then Pasig City mayor) alleged that two interviews of 2025 Pasig City mayoral candidate Sarah Discaya, who later became notorious as the president of Alpha & Omega General Contractor & Development Corporation, one of the top 15 flood control contractors revealed in a list prepared by then President Bongbong Marcos in August 11, 2025, were paid by Sanchez and by fellow ex-ABS-CBN news anchor Julius Babao (uploaded on his YouTube channel) by about Php 20 million.
+On August 21, 2025, Vico Sotto (then Pasig City mayor) alleged that two interviews of 2025 Pasig City mayoral candidate Sarah Discaya, who later became notorious as the president of Alpha & Omega General Contractor & Development Corporation, one of the top 15 flood control contractors revealed in a list prepared by then President Bongbong Marcos on August 11, 2025, were paid by Sanchez and by fellow ex-ABS-CBN news anchor Julius Babao (uploaded on his YouTube channel) by about Php 20 million.
 Sotto questioned why would a subject be willing to spend millions to be featured.
 Sotto added, "Before well-known journalists accept an offer to interview a contractor entering politics, didn’t they think, ‘Wait, why is this person ready to pay 10 million just for me to interview them?".
 Sanchez's producers then released a statement stating that Sotto's accusations were "slanderous" and considered as "cyberlibel", but later reissued the statement removing the part where Sanchez admits to have "only found out she was interviewing a Pasig mayoralty candidate on the day itself", and added a claim that they also reached out to Sotto's mother Coney Reyes about the feature but alleged that Reyes "had always declined requests for an interview."